misiektoja/instagram_monitor/docs/installation.md

 <a id="next-step"></a>
 ## Next Step

-Continue to [Quick Start](quick-start.md).
+Continue to [Setup & First Run](setup-and-first-run.md).
 It shows the setup wizard command for every installation method then explains login choices and the first monitoring run.

 <a id="upgrading"></a>
 ## Upgrading